 The problem is that current generation IDP lacks context about the network.
 It may positively identify an attack, but it knows nothing about the target’s likelihood of succumbing to the attack.
 An IDS can simply alert on anything that looks alarming, and generate many (false positive) events.
 An IPS does not have that luxury.
 So IPS vendors reduce the number of active rules to combat this, which simply defers the issue.
 Eventually, more rules must be made available to deal with the larger number of attacks.

 But a larger problem lies at the heart of IPS.
 They can only detect the act of infection, whereas companies need also to detect the result of infection.
 Why?
 Because people take their laptops home, or take them to Starbucks.
 And once off the corporate LAN, they can roam wherever they like, pick up something nasty and bring it back to the office.

 Gartner have hinted at the solution to this problem: Continuous scanning.
 Yet continuous scanning is not possible in the traditional sense, as scanning is by definition an iterative process.
 Also, scanning is an intrusive technology, which uses network bandwidth and can induce software instabilities in the scanned machines.

 A better approach is to acquire information about network assets without resorting to intrusive means.
 This can be achieved by using a passive approach such as fingerprinting methods to profile the network.
-Such passive asset detection can determine OS vendor, OS version, services and service revision levels and hence likely vulnerabilitiesĖ all information vital in providing network context.
+Such passive asset detection can determine OS vendor, OS version, services and service revision levels and hence likely vulnerabilities– all information vital in providing network context.
 This method has another advantage – it profiles machines much faster than active scanning as it is bounded by the line speed of the network, not on the response time of the queried machine.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.